thevarunsharma/DL-Tracker-App/README.md

 - manage model trainings
 - terminate (STOP) model trainings, remotely

-This app is required to be used in combination with DL-tracker Python Package (https://github.com/thevarunsharma/dl_tracker).
+This app is meant to be used in combination with DL-tracker Python Package (https://github.com/thevarunsharma/dl_tracker).